rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I have been passionate on **software development** since I was in high school.
-I have been curious most of the time on what an application has to offer in the premium upgrade up to the point on how applications were developed so I took **Computer Science** course.
-My experience as a **Software Developer** at the firm has built up my proficiencies in Web Development, Automation Testing, and Design.
-I thrive on challenges and continuously develop my skills through personal and industry level projects.
+- I've been passionate about **software development** since high school, which led me to pursue a career in this field.
+Over the years, I have honed my skills in programming, with a strong focus on creating efficient and user-friendly applications.
+My experience as a **Software Developer** has taught me the importance of not only writing clean and effective code but also ensuring that the end product meets the needs of all stakeholders.
+I thrive on challenges, constantly seeking to improve my skills and stay updated with the latest industry trends.
+I'm particularly drawn to roles that allow me to make a tangible impact, and I am eager to bring my expertise to a team where I can contribute to innovative projects.

 #### **Walk me through your resume.**